csalmeida/ruby-fundamentals/README.md

 ### Block Variables

-There are also block variables that assing an item to it, defined by the pipe sign (`|block_variable|`) and the variable can be used inside that code block.
+There are also block variables that assign an item to it, defined by the pipe sign (`|block_variable|`) and the variable can be used inside that code block.

 ```ruby
 5.downto(1) do |i|